Taiwan's Wei family to buy cable TV operator CNS for $2.4 billion -sources

 | HONG KONG/TAIPEI

-HONG KONG/TAIPEI Taiwan's Wei family has agreed to buy majority control of China Network Systems (CNS), the island's biggest cable TV operator, for about $2.4 billion including debt from private equity firm MBK Partners, sources with direct knowledge of the matter said.
+HONG KONG/TAIPEI Taiwan's Wei family has agreed to buy majority control of China Network Systems (CNS), the island's biggest cable TV operator, for about $2.4 billion (1.44 billion pounds) including debt from private equity firm MBK Partners, sources with direct knowledge of the matter said.

 The Wei family, best known for controlling Hong Kong-listed noodle maker Tingyi Cayman Islands Holding Corp (0322.HK), is diversifying into telecoms and media.
 Its new 4G wireless services firm, Taiwan Star, will begin services this week.

-"We hope to create an environment where 4G services and the cable TV business can work together," said an executive at Ting Hsin International Group, the parent company of Tingyi."Digital convergence is the future for us."

-Like other sources, he declined to be identified as the deal has yet to be officially announced.

-The Wei family, which is led by Wei Ying-chiao, will be making the investment in CNS in a personal capacity and will also ask other Taiwanese businessmen to invest, two sources said.
+The Wei family, which is led by Wei Ying-chiao, will be making the investment in CNS in a personal capacity and will also ask other Taiwanese businessmen to invest, the sources said.

-"We won this deal because we worked very hard on this for a long time," said a person close to the Wei family.
+"We won this deal because we worked very hard on this for a long time," said a person close to the Wei family, asking not to be identified as the deal has not been announced officially.

 "This is not final yet.
 We still need the blessing of Taiwan's regulators."

-If successful, the CNS purchase will rank as Taiwan's sixth-biggest M&A deal, matching United Arab Emirates state-owned International Petroleum Investment Corp's acquisition of a 20 percent stake in Kuokwang Petrochemical Co Ltd for $2.4 billion (1.44 billion pounds) in 2005, according to Thomson Reuters data.
+If successful, the CNS purchase will rank as Taiwan's sixth-biggest M&A deal, matching United Arab Emirates state-owned International Petroleum Investment Corp's acquisition of a 20 percent stake in Kuokwang Petrochemical Co Ltd for $2.4 billion in 2005, according to Thomson Reuters data.

-MBK owns 60 percent of CNS, which has about 1.2 million cable TV subscribers and competes with Kbro and several other small rivals.
-It was not clear who owns the remaining 40 percent of CNS.
-A CNS executive said only that it was held by a single Taiwanese owner.
+MBK owns 60 percent of CNS, which has about 1.2 million cable TV subscribers.
+CNS competes with Kbro and several other small rivals.

 The person said the Wei family planned to hold more than 50 percent of the company and that businessmen who may be tapped to invest include H.T.
 Tsai, the chairman of Cathay Financial Holding Co (2882.TW) and T.C.
 Gou, the chairman of electronics parts firm Cheng Uei Precision Industry Co Ltd (2392.TW).